Video Marketing News

-Teaching in stages like this works in classrooms, online courses and books.
+Teaching in stage, moving into deeper complexity as concepts are understood works in classrooms, online courses and books.
 In this knowledge transfer process, teachers and student learners are bound together in this exchange as they cooperatively attempt to communicate effectively and understand and memorize new concepts.

-Thankfully today we have that a solution that helps us all to teach and learn even more effectively, and is available for students and teachers inside and outside the classroom.
-The future is now!
+Today, available to everyone is a solution that helps us teach and learn even more effectively.
+The tools and know-how, as in this guide, is available for students and teachers inside and outside the classroom.
+While face-to-face is the ideal option, it's often not available, and we can embrace new learning opportunities.

 Why Use Video as a Teaching and Learning Tool?

-Today, the best technology tool for effective teaching and learning is using educational video.
+Informing effectively and keeping learners engaged is critical during the information transfer process.
+Today, the best technology tool for effective distance-teaching is using educational video.
+Video is also used as a supplement in the classroom.
 Well-made video captivates and communicates effectively as it is multisensory, using both visual and auditory senses.
 Being able to see and to hear a concept being demonstrated is far more effective than a new learner simply reading text and trying to visualize the concept mentally.